 Research Mentoring-Pair Travel Award

 Research Symposium, a day-long event held at the annual ASHA Convention.
+The 2019 Research Symposium is scheduled for Saturday, November 23, at the ASHA Convention in Orlando, Florida.
 The award is designed to foster the professional development of students and early-career scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.

 Each student or early-career scientist identifies a more experienced investigator and invites that individual to apply with him or her as a mentor-protégé pair.

 Awarded pairs will receive ASHA Convention registration fee waivers and a $1,000 stipend ($750 to the protégé and $250 to the mentor).
-The pairs engage in activities before, during, and after Convention
+The pairs engage in activities before, during, and after Convention.

 previous RMPTA recipients.

 - student at the master's, clinical doctorate, or PhD level at the time of Convention, or

 - junior-level faculty member (below the level of associate professor)